ibnlanre/portal/README.md

 });
 ```

-The `useVersion` hook is particularly useful when you want to maintain control over your hook implementation while getting deep comparison benefits.

-> **When should I use `useVersion`?**
->
-> Use `useVersion` when you want deep dependency tracking for custom hooks, or when native React hooks (`useMemo`, `useEffect`, `useCallback`) need to respond to changes in complex objects or arrays.
-It's especially useful for optimizing performance and avoiding unnecessary re-computations.
+The `useVersion` hook is particularly useful when you want deep dependency tracking for custom hooks, or when native React hooks (`useMemo`, `useEffect`, `useCallback`) need to respond to changes in complex objects or arrays.

----
+> **Tip:** Rather than using `useEffect` to sync the store state to an external service, consider using `$act` for more efficient updates.
+This allows you to subscribe to changes in the store and react accordingly, while also providing a way to unsubscribe when no longer needed.

 ### Context-based stores: `createContextScope`